lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 When we need to predict a numeric value, for example an amount of calories, we use a supervised learning technique called ***regression***.

 Let's take one male.
 We want to model calories burned while exercising.
-First we get some pre-liminary data, then put him on a fitness monitor and capture more data using known features like age, weight, heart rate, duration.
+First we get some pre-liminary data, then put him on a fitness monitor and capture more data using features like age, weight, heart rate, and duration.

 In this case we know all features and have a known label value of 231 calories.
 So we need our algorithm to learn a function that operates of all exercise features to give us a net result of 231.